pdamon/ftc_app/README.md

 This is our teams copy of the ftc app.
-OP modes can be found in /FtcRobotController/src/main/java/com/qualcomm/ftcrobotcontroller/opmodes
+OP modes can be found in: /FtcRobotController/src/main/java/com/qualcomm/ftcrobotcontroller/opmodes

+Do NOT directly edit the files in:
+/FtcRobotController/src/main/java/com/qualcomm/ftcrobotcontroller/opmodes/processed
+those files are generated from their corisponding .javac files in opmodes

 # ftc_app
 FTC Android Studio project to create FTC Robot Controller app.